 Alex Koplin

 Alex has lived in Homer since 1988 and has been a public-school teacher for over 40 years.
 He retired 8 years ago and has since substitute taught on the Kenai Peninsula and throughout Alaska.
 He has a strong belief that in order to provide excellent education, you must first provide adequate shelter, clothing and food.
 He is also a board member on the LWV of Alaska a member of Kenai Peninsula Votes.
-This is Alex’s first year on the board.

 Ethan Smith

 Ethan has lived in Homer for over 9 years and has been actively volunteering and donating food to the Pantry for the past few years.
 He has a big heart to feed people and get them back on their feet.
 He has most recently owned and operated the Coffeesmith Café and is an excellent chef.
-This is Ethan’s first year on the board.